franconepippone/mc-industrial-web-framework/overview.md

 Terminals currently provide no real abstraction over the underlying Transport Layer.
 They simply expose input and output points where Packages can be inserted into or extracted from the network.
 In testing, only water conveyor systems have been used, meaning that Terminals effectively function just as controlled drop-off and pickup points for Shulker Boxes.

 At the moment, there is no complete redstone implementation of the Service–Client pattern.
+If you would like to give your own shot at this, contact me or make a pull request!